WeblateOrg/weblate/docs/admin/install.rst

 Filesystem permissions
 ----------------------

 The Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.
+All files within this directory should be owned and writable by user running Weblate.

 The default configuration places them in the same tree as the Weblate sources, however you might prefer to move these to a better location such as: